OpenHack/openhack.github.com/toledo/index.markdown

 ### Info

 [Seed Coworking](http://seedcowork.com) is hosting OpenHack for the Toledo area.
-Meetups are held the 2nd Thursday of each month from 6pm - 9pm.
+Meetups are held twice each month from 6pm - 9pm.
 All skill levels welcomed.
 Come to learn, teach, work, or play.
+In November 2016 we're holding OpenHacks every Monday.

 ### Sponsors